Back to Resource Hub

 A 96% statistic on a darkened image

 The most common types of automation in warehousing today include material handling automation like AGVs and AMRs, storage automation, sortation and distribution automation, and inventory management automation.
-(For more information on the types and trends in warehouse automation click here).

 So where do you begin?
 In a perfect world, you’d be able to see the path to success before you even take the first step.
 But, short of that, we can share the key considerations to keep in mind as you plan to leap into warehousing automation.